top of page

 Support The Show On Patreon!: https://www.patreon.com/seculartalk Subscribe to Krystal Kyle & Friends On Substack!: https://krystalkyleandfriends.substack.com Follow Kyle on Twitter: http://www.twitter.com/kylekulinski "The first time I ever really listened to Kyle Kulinski’s show was in the back of a cab last summer.
 The driver had his phone hooked up through the stereo and was pumping out an episode through the car speakers — loudly, as if looking to convert a captive audience.
 “Do you like Kyle Kulinski?”
 The driver, Ahmed, was a recent immigrant and apparently a die-hard fan of Secular Talk, the political talk show that Kulinski broadcasts on YouTube.
 I told him, yes, in fact.
 I do like Kulinski, had come across his show several years ago, and, all things considered, he seemed pretty good.
 “He understands what we’re up against,” Ahmed said.
 “Like Bernie.”
 But I was surprised to hear Kulinski’s name mentioned in the same breath as Bernie Sanders, particularly with such adoration.
 Because what I did remember about Kulinski’s show struck me as mostly capital-P “progressive” takes on the news — the left wing of the Netroots crowd more than the democratic socialism Sanders has popularized.
 It’s an impression that wasn’t entirely incorrect.
 “I have no time for philosophical, airy bullshit,” Kulinski tells me from his home in Westchester, New York.
 “I don’t want to hear about Lenin.
 I don’t want to hear about Marx.
 I just want a super plainspoken, straightforward agenda with a straightforward way of selling it.”
 With over 800,000 subscribers and nearly 670 million total views on YouTube, selling a progressive agenda is clearly something Kulinski knows how to do — even Democracy Now, the long-standing flagship of progressive media, cannot match his reach on the platform.
 Chapo Trap House can certainly boast a wildly devoted fan base (and a not insignificant degree of media influence), but their audience is roughly half the size of Kulinski’s.
 While Secular Talk might be more likely to be looped in with the progressive networks around Air America and Pacifica alums like Sam Seder than the more resolutely socialist world, Kulinski’s fiery rhetoric, razor-sharp class instincts, and knack for withering takedowns sets him apart from his peers.
 Judging by his rhetoric alone, he’s closer to a Eugene Debs than a Chris Hayes.
 But unlike Hayes, Amy Goodman, or his friend Cenk Uygur of The Young Turks — who began airing Secular Talk on his web network seven years ago — the thirty-two-year-old Kulinski is virtually invisible in the mainstream media.
 Despite his enormous fan base, his show has never once been mentioned in the obligatory trend pieces on “the Millennial Left” pumped out by the prestige media.
 Nor has Kulinski’s name ever popped up at all in the New York Times, Vox, the New Yorker, New York Magazine, or the Washington Post, despite his leading role in cofounding Justice Democrats, the organization widely credited with sweeping Alexandria Ocasio-Cortez and the rest of “the Squad” to power.
 Just last week, his Wikipedia page was deleted.
 The reason?
 “There is very simply no [reliable source] coverage of this person,” according to one moderator.
 In new media, he’s king — the Sean Hannity of the Berniecrat left.
 In old media, he’s nobody.
 I suspect there are a few reasons for that.
 There is nothing “cool” about Kulinski’s show.
 (As a friend put it, “‘Welcome to Secular Talk’ sounds like something you’d hear on Egyptian radio.”)
 His no-nonsense social-democratic politics won’t get him much cred with the Full Communism crowd.
 He records his show not in Brooklyn or Los Angeles, but in a studio he built himself in his modest Westchester home.
 His hair is too groomed and his taste in clothes too preppy to qualify as “Dirtbag Left.”
 Nor has he ever attended an n+1 release party.
 “Not only have I not attended one,” he says, “I have no idea what that means.”
 And yet he’s astonishingly plugged-in for a young man in the suburbs.
 Wondering how Sanders ended up on the Joe Rogan Experience?
 Kulinski, a frequent guest on Rogan’s wildly popular show, introduced them.
 “You make the most sense to me,” Rogan told Kulinski on a recent episode.
 “You’re a normal person.”
 Much like Sanders himself, Kulinski’s show has a massive audience that just doesn’t compute with our media’s understanding of “what the kids want” or even “what the left-wing kids want.”
 It’s probably for the best — the very woke and very WASP-ish decorum haunting much of the media world is nowhere to be found in Secular Talk.
 “Corporate Democrats over-focus on identity as a trick to divert you from the issues that unite us all — class issues,” he said on a recent episode.
 Read More Here!: https://jacobinmag.com/2020/03/kyle-kulinski-bernie-bros-secular-talk-joe-rogan-youtube #KyleKulinski #SecularTalk #news #politics #youtube #biden #economics #left #progressive #viral

-There's an invisible super-pollutant heating up the planet — but it's surprisingly easy to reduce, if we try.
-Revealing how methane contributes (way) more in the short term to global warming than carbon dioxide, chemical engineer Daniel Zavala-Araiza highlights the emerging technologies and bold new policies that are part of a worldwide effort to hold oil and gas companies accountable for polluting our skies with this harmful gas.
-It's an optimistic glimpse into a future where global cooperation and cutting-edge monitoring could rapidly slow climate change.
-(Recorded at TED Countdown: Overcoming Dilemmas in the Green Transition on October 30, 2024) Countdown is TED's global initiative to accelerate solutions to the climate crisis.
-The goal: to build a better future by cutting greenhouse gas emissions in half by 2030, in the race to a zero-carbon world.
-Get involved at https://countdown.ted.com Follow TED Countdown! https://twitter.com/TEDCountdown https://www.instagram.com/tedcountdown https://www.facebook.com/TED If you love watching TED Talks like this one, become a TED Member to support our mission of spreading ideas: https://ted.com/membership Follow TED!
+Accused of leaking state secrets, journalist Lei Cheng was imprisoned in China for more than three years, where she was detained in tight quarters and kept under constant supervision.
+“Freedom is wasted on the free,” she says, recounting how she and fellow inmates found joy in the smallest of moments: the smell of rain, a poem delivered in secrecy, kindness where it seemed undeserved.
+She distills the unexpected lessons that confinement taught her — and challenges us to rethink what freedom really means.
+(Recorded at TED2025 on April 9, 2025) Join us in person at a TED conference: https://tedtalks.social/events Become a TED Member to support our mission: https://ted.com/membership Subscribe to a TED newsletter: https://ted.com/newsletters Follow TED!
 X: https://www.twitter.com/TEDTalks Instagram: https://www.instagram.com/ted Facebook: https://facebook.com/TED LinkedIn: https://www.linkedin.com/company/ted-conferences TikTok: https://www.tiktok.com/@tedtoks The TED Talks channel features talks, performances and original series from the world's leading thinkers and doers.
 Subscribe to our channel for videos on Technology, Entertainment and Design — plus science, business, global issues, the arts and more.
 Visit https://TED.com to get our entire library of TED Talks, transcripts, translations, personalized talk recommendations and more.
-Watch more: https://go.ted.com/danielzavalaaraiza https://youtu.be/YPvP_C4qy0E TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy: https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy.
-For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com #TED #TEDTalks #ClimateChange
+Watch more: https://go.ted.com/leicheng https://youtu.be/akXpn8xHwkY TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy: https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy.
+For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com #TED #TEDTalks #Freedom

-Today's experts often overwhelm parents and guardians with alarming warnings of treacherous roads ahead for their children, sometimes turning dedication into anxiety and obsessiveness.
-Instead of chasing trends, psychiatrist Mathilde H. Ross recommends trusting your instincts — and picking up a surprising source of simple, positive guidance on bonding and development.
-Her reassuring message?
-"You are quite literally evolved for this."
-(Recorded at TEDNext 2024 on October 24, 2024) If you love watching TED Talks like this one, become a TED Member to support our mission of spreading ideas: https://ted.com/membership Follow TED!
+Kickstarter cofounder Yancey Strickler unveils a radical new economic model that could transform how creative people build sustainable careers, amass collective wealth and escape the burnout of hustle culture.
+Hear his vision for how artists can pool resources, share profits and own their work in a new kind of economy, as he poses a tantalizing view of the future: What if the next Disney wasn't a corporate giant but an artist-owned collective?
+(Recorded at TED2025 on April 8, 2025) Join us in person at a TED conference: https://tedtalks.social/events Become a TED Member to support our mission: https://ted.com/membership Subscribe to a TED newsletter: https://ted.com/newsletters Follow TED!
 X: https://www.twitter.com/TEDTalks Instagram: https://www.instagram.com/ted Facebook: https://facebook.com/TED LinkedIn: https://www.linkedin.com/company/ted-conferences TikTok: https://www.tiktok.com/@tedtoks The TED Talks channel features talks, performances and original series from the world's leading thinkers and doers.
 Subscribe to our channel for videos on Technology, Entertainment and Design — plus science, business, global issues, the arts and more.
 Visit https://TED.com to get our entire library of TED Talks, transcripts, translations, personalized talk recommendations and more.
-Watch more: https://go.ted.com/mathildehross https://youtu.be/7Yhft2Tuyeg TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy: https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy.
-For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com #TED #TEDTalks #Parenting
+Watch more: https://go.ted.com/yanceystrickler https://youtu.be/iLhFAWKCE0M TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy: https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy.
+For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com #TED #TEDTalks #Business

-“In the future, companies will succeed or fail based on how much their people enjoy their work,” says management consultant Rosie Sargeant.
-She offers three tips to make work more joyful, increase employee retention and boost customer satisfaction, suggesting how fun (like kangaroo-themed employee check-ins) can be both professional and profitable.
-(Recorded at TED@BCG on December 2, 2024) If you love watching TED Talks like this one, become a TED Member to support our mission of spreading ideas: https://ted.com/membership Follow TED!
+Why do we assume single people aren’t happy?
+Behavioral economist (and lifelong bachelor) Peter McGraw advocates for a world in which single life is just as accepted as marriage, debunking the myth that getting hitched is the only path to fulfillment.
+From spinsters to cat ladies, he outlines the power in chosen family — and invites you to reconsider what it means to live a remarkable life.
+(Recorded at TEDxBoulder on September 14, 2024) Join us in person at a TED conference: https://tedtalks.social/events Become a TED Member to support our mission: https://ted.com/membership Subscribe to a TED newsletter: https://ted.com/newsletters Follow TED!
 X: https://www.twitter.com/TEDTalks Instagram: https://www.instagram.com/ted Facebook: https://facebook.com/TED LinkedIn: https://www.linkedin.com/company/ted-conferences TikTok: https://www.tiktok.com/@tedtoks The TED Talks channel features talks, performances and original series from the world's leading thinkers and doers.
 Subscribe to our channel for videos on Technology, Entertainment and Design — plus science, business, global issues, the arts and more.
 Visit https://TED.com to get our entire library of TED Talks, transcripts, translations, personalized talk recommendations and more.
-Watch more: https://go.ted.com/rosiesargeant https://youtu.be/VRAlpK8IGLE TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy: https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy.
-For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com #TED #TEDTalks #Work
+Watch more: https://go.ted.com/petermcgraw https://youtu.be/0ZLLoNYEYfs TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy: https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy.
+For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com #TED #TEDTalks #Relationships

-Can gaming with friends help combat loneliness?
-Laura Miele, the president of EA Entertainment & Technology, dives into how video games unite millions worldwide in a vibrant network of social hubs.
-With personal stories, research and a glimpse into the future of AI in gaming, she shows why playing together isn't just fun — it’s vital for human connection.
-(Recorded at TEDNext 2024 on October 24, 2024) If you love watching TED Talks like this one, become a TED Member to support our mission of spreading ideas: https://ted.com/membership Follow TED!
+Why do wolves howl?
+With the help of AI, we're getting closer to an answer.
+Linguist and software engineer Jeffrey T. Reed shares his research on wolf sounds in the wild, revealing the surprisingly complex range of noises — barks, yelps, whimpers, even teeth clacking — these creatures make for different social functions.
+(Recorded at TED2025 on April 8, 2025) Join us in person at a TED conference: https://tedtalks.social/events Become a TED Member to support our mission: https://ted.com/membership Subscribe to a TED newsletter: https://ted.com/newsletters Follow TED!
 X: https://www.twitter.com/TEDTalks Instagram: https://www.instagram.com/ted Facebook: https://facebook.com/TED LinkedIn: https://www.linkedin.com/company/ted-conferences TikTok: https://www.tiktok.com/@tedtoks The TED Talks channel features talks, performances and original series from the world's leading thinkers and doers.
 Subscribe to our channel for videos on Technology, Entertainment and Design — plus science, business, global issues, the arts and more.
 Visit https://TED.com to get our entire library of TED Talks, transcripts, translations, personalized talk recommendations and more.
-Watch more: https://go.ted.com/lauramiele https://youtu.be/p7u1n54_yQc TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy: https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy.
-For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com #TED #TEDTalks #Gaming
+Watch more: https://go.ted.com/jeffreyreed https://youtu.be/saTGDtFQAMI TED's videos may be used for non-commercial purposes under a Creative Commons License, Attribution–Non Commercial–No Derivatives (or the CC BY – NC – ND 4.0 International) and in accordance with our TED Talks Usage Policy: https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy.
+For more information on using TED for commercial purposes (e.g. employee learning, in a film or online course), please submit a Media Request at https://media-requests.ted.com #TED #TEDTalks #AI #Animals

 Unboxing 800x Weapon Case 1s ($100,000 CS2 Case Opening) - BIGGEST EVER